cotengra.core¶

 output (Sequence[str]) – The output indices.

 path (Sequence[Sequence[int]], optional) – The contraction path, a sequence of pairs of tensor ids to contract.
 The ids are linear indices into the list of temporary tensors, which are recycled as each contraction pops a pair and appends the result.
-This or
+One of

-must be supplied.ssa_path (Sequence[Sequence[int]], optional) – The contraction path, a sequence of pairs of indices to contract.
+path,ssa_pathoredge_pathmust be supplied.ssa_path (Sequence[Sequence[int]], optional) – The contraction path, a sequence of pairs of indices to contract.
 The indices are single use, as if the result of each contraction is appended to the end of the list of temporary tensors without popping.
-This or
+One of

 check (bool, optional) – Whether to perform some basic checks while creating the contraction nodes.